New Email Marketing Standard: Quality over Quantity

 If you run a blog, this is a good way to keep your subscribers informed about what is happening on the site.
 An email broadcast is the simplest of campaigns because it’s done automatically without your participation.
-One of the plugins that sends an email broadcast is a free Double Opt-In plugin for WordPress blogs.
-You need to setup it only once and the email broadcast will be sent to your subscribers at regular time intervals based on the quantity of new posts you add to the blog.

 Bad news is that it sometimes gets overused.
 As the email broadcast doesn’t require as much time and effort investment as regular email campaigns, marketers tend to send it too frequently.
 Increased frequency can lead to increased rate of unsubscribes and spam complaints.
 When you setup your email broadcast program, you’ll want to make sure it matches your promise about the email frequency during the signup process.
 If you say you’ll be emailing them twice a month, they’ll expect two letters from you per month.
 What a bad surprise for them if you start filling in their Inbox every other day.
 So, don’t email more without any reason for it.

 Like broadcast emails these messages are also sent automatically after a customer or a subscriber takes or does not take a specific action over a product lifecycle.
 Lifecycle emails can include a welcome message after the fact of purchase, technical support query, customer survey for future product versions, pre-sale emails based on the customer’s purchase, account re-activation emails, etc.